 I'm a fiddler and teacher.
-I've been teaching fiddle for the Irish Arts Center in New York City since 1999 and have introduced over a hundred new players to the instrument.
+I've been teaching fiddle for the Irish Arts Center in New York City since 1999 and have introduced hundreds of new players to the instrument.
 I started playing the fiddle as an adult (at 30) which gives me insight to the needs of the adult beginner.

 Since every student is different, I don't have a "one size fits all" approach, but use several methods.
 I like teaching by ear, but understand that some players find sheet music helpful, too, so my notation includes suggested bowing and ornamentation.